 4) S$140 to CPF for the foreign helper levy

 Looking at the amount of money I spent, confinement nanny services is definitely a lucrative and in-demand business in Singapore.
 There are not many such agencies around and most of them source their nannies from Malaysia.
-If you have lobang, this can be a potential business to invest in.
+If you are looking for feasible business idea, this can be a potential business to invest in.